 Users will have to access the messages menu where all motion events are listed in a log and can be filtered by motion type and date.
 It works well thanks to big thumbnails, but having it present on the timeline would be optimal.

 SwitchBot cameras have their own proprietary file format, which isn’t normally readable on a computer.
 A day of recording takes approximately 5GB so a 32GB card should last you about 4-5 days.
 The only way to extract the footage from the ecosystem is by using the app which provides you with the options to record selected footage and export it.

-In case the microSD card storage isn’t enough, you can opt-out for the encrypted cloud storage hosted by SwitchBot itself.
+In case the microSD card storage isn’t enough, you can opt out of the encrypted cloud storage hosted by SwitchBot itself.
 There are 2 plans at the moment to pick from and I think these are reasonably priced as far as cloud storage for cameras is concerned.

 There are no options for continuous recording, so without the support for RTSP, you are locked to SD cards for that.
 It’s clear that SwitchBot aims at the smart home market rather than trying to fill a void in the CCTV world.

 Unfortunately, plans for adding RTSP had been suspended due to security concerns.
 This is the message given to me by the SwitchBot PR team, which roughly translates to “these cameras are very cheap, so we want to make the money out of the cloud to make up the loses”.

 The video feed is nice, but the exported files are quite compressed.
 It’s a 1080p stream that looks good on a mobile phone in preview mode but suffers from artefacts when the video is exported via the app.
 In the preview mode, you are able to zoom in a little without losing too many details.
 The dynamic range of the sensor isn’t great, so try not to point the camera at the bright windows otherwise things can sink into darkness.
 It’s an indoor camera, and the sensor reflects that.